freesurfer/fsdeepnet/README.md

   label_filepath: path/to/validation_segmentation2
 ...
 ```
-5. Edit your configs/config.yaml file as per your dataset and model requirements etc.
+5. Edit your config.yaml file as per your dataset and model requirements etc.
+   Use configs/config/yaml as an example.

 ## Training the Model